 Welcome to the Caring Consumer searchable database of companies that do and that do not test their products on animals.
-You can search either by company name (Revlon), product (pet food), or product type (laundry detergent sheets).
+You can search either by company name (Revlon or Earth Breeze), product category (cleaning or jewelry), or product type (laundry detergent sheets or lab-grown diamonds).

 Enter your product or brand into the search bar below: